What’s the difference between CNC cutting and laser cutting?

 What is the difference between a laser cutter and a laser engraver?

 A laser cutter separates two portions of the same material using high heat from a laser.
 An engraver imprints patterns, pictures, and logos on the surface of a given material using high heat from a laser beam.
 So even though the results are different, the technique is somewhat similar.
-IN fact, some laser cutters can also double as laser engravers.

 Can a laser engraver cut wood?